adminy/cubic/functional_spec/README.md

 User Flow: Overview of the functions within the system from the users prespective.

-User Flow Diagram:**Fig 5.2.1** shows the functions users inteact with.
+User Flow Diagram: **Fig 5.2.1** shows the functions users inteact with.

-High Level Design Diagram :**Fig 5.2.2** provides an overview of an entire system,identifying the main components that would be developed for the product and their interfaces.
+High Level Design Diagram : **Fig 5.2.2** provides an overview of an entire system,identifying the main components that would be developed for the product and their interfaces.

-Context diagram:**Fig 5.3** shows how the system interacts with its external entities to the system, members and staff, to show the follow of information between the system and these entities.
+Context Diagram: **Fig 5.3** shows how the system interacts with its external entities to the system, members and staff, to show the follow of information between the system and these entities.